 Mr H also refused to pay any maintenance to help with her needs or his children’s needs.

 Mrs H was working part time and relied on her parents to help her financially since she started divorce proceedings.

 How We Helped

-Once Mrs H had explained her situation, Divorce Solicitor Tracey Moloney issued divorce proceedings and issued an application to the Court for spousal maintenance, pending suit.
+Once Mrs H had explained her situation, our Divorce Solicitors issued divorce proceedings and issued an application to the Court for spousal maintenance, pending suit.
 Once the application was reviewed, the Court awarded Mrs H spousal maintenance of £1,000 per month, payable by Mr H.

 The Court made an Order in Mr H’s absence.
 Mrs H was authorised to sell the family home, and to have full control over the sale of the property.
 Mrs H was also given 100% of the equity in the property as the Court realised that Mr H was unlikely to comply with any Orders for maintenance payments.

 Mr H was also ordered to pay £4,500 towards her legal costs, as she had no option but to go to Court to get her finances agreed as Mr H would not cooperate.

 Mrs H has now sold the family home, and has bought a property outright for her and the children, close to their school and without the need for a mortgage.

 Mr H also paid her back the £4,500 legal costs ordered by the Court.